Erikdekamps/kingly_layouts/README.md

 * **Vertical Alignment**: Align the content of all columns vertically (Top, Middle, Bottom).
 Especially useful for columns of different heights.
+* **Horizontal Content Alignment**: Justify the content within the layout section horizontally (e.g., Start/Left, Center, End/Right, or space between items).
+This is most effective on layouts that behave as flex containers.

 ### Background